 FDA approves more drugs, and faster, than Europe, study says

-This undated image provided by Amgen Inc. shows the cholesterol-lowering drug Repatha.
-Contrary to some political claims, the FDA actually approved more drugs, including Repatha, and three months faster on average, than European regulators did over the last five years.
+Contrary to some political claims, the U.S. Food and Drug Administration approved more drugs, and two to three months faster on average, than European regulators did in recent years, new research shows.
+"It's an urban myth" that the FDA is slower than other countries to clear promising treatments for patients, said the agency's longtime cancer drugs chief, Dr. Richard Pazdur.

 Add your comments below